 Guerneville, an uber-queer hamlet in Sonoma County’s Russian River Valley, has been an LGBTQ+ destination for over 40 years.
 The area was a popular weekend getaway for straight San Franciscans from the late 19th to the mid-20th century but fell out of favor in the 1960s after extensive flooding.
 In the ‘70s, gay folks from the Bay Area began to clean up the town, and several prominent queer-owned resorts popped up by the end of the decade.
 Today, the area is favored by a diverse mix of off-beat hippies, adventurous foodies, and artsy urbanites.

 Popular times to visit are Lazy Bear Weekend in early August, Women’s Weekend in mid-September, and a Gay Wine Weekend earlier in the summer season.
 Guerneville’s Pride festival takes place every June.
 Gay weekends aside, visiting Sonoma County’s local vineyards makes for a worthy trip, as does hiking, canoeing, and swimming around Guerneville’s redwood forests.
-The Highlands Resort, a “straight-friendly” LGBTQ lodge close to the center of town, is a popular place to stay (be sure to visit the clothing-optional pool), and the Rainbow Cattle Company, a gay bar, has been a favorite watering hole since 1979.
-There are some adorable glamping options at AutoCamp and quaint home rentals on Airbnb.
-If you’re looking to rough it for cheap, you can do that, too.
+The Highlands Resort, a “straight-friendly” LGBTQ+ lodge close to the center of town, is a popular place to hang out (be sure to visit the clothing-optional pool), and the Rainbow Cattle Company, a gay bar, has been a favorite watering hole since 1979.

 The Russian River Valley is a 90-minute drive from San Francisco through the Bay Area’s rolling mountains and coastal woodlands and a seven-hour drive from Los Angeles.